elb-pr/system-prompt-retrieval-mcp/README.md

 # System Prompt Retrieval MCP

-## System Prompts or Otherwise - Fully Remote HTTP.
+## System Prompts or Otherwise - Remote HTTP.

 You can essentially now have a system prompt of any size you like.
 Your could inline skills, entire books.
 Anything really.